ietf/authors.ietf.org/diagrams.md

 See [Validating your SVG](#validating-your-svg) for details of how to validate your SVG.

-In addition, please provide a detailed description of the artwork in the SVG `<desc>` element to assist readers who are visually impaired.
+In addition, please provide detailed descriptions of the artwork in SVG `<desc>` elements to assist readers who are visually impaired.
 For more information about this element, please see the [Accessibility Features of SVG](https://www.w3.org/TR/SVG-access/#Equivalent).

 The following tools are known to be used by community members to generate SVG using one or more of the methods above: